WebOrigami/docs/src/content/concepts/tutorial.md

   } }}
 </figure>

 A map in Web Origami is an efficient way to create entire areas of a site.
-We'll also use it to create a set of people tiles for the index page.
+We'll also use a map to create a set of people tiles for the index page.

 ## Pull in more resources